tyanai/vManager-Plugin-Jenkins/README.md

 ##### Version 3.0.0 (Nov 1, 2019)

--	Added support in a none shared NFS between master and slave.
+-	Added support in a none shared NFS between controller and agent.
 	Plugin can now consume/dump input/output files from build running on remote slaves.
 (Not supported with Pipeline)
 -	Added support in using Jenkins macros as part of the input params.